toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Features-Guide.md

 ### Signing Out

-1. Tap the three dots menu in the top-right corner
+1. Tap the "Sign Out" button located on the top bar.
-2. Select "Sign Out"
+2. Confirm the action if prompted.
-3. You'll be redirected to the sign-in screen
+3. You will be logged out and redirected to the Sign In page.